Skip to main content

 Three objectives have been defined:

-1. We design and implement DNA structures that are organized on patterned surfaces and assemble into interpenetrating 3D networks that exhibit the highest possible contact area for electron donor and acceptor molecules in organic photovoltaic devices.
-So far we adopted lithography methods to pattern DNA origami on substrates and placed DNA origami tubes on silica substrates.
-In the long run we intend to study and potentially boost energy conversion rates in organic solar cells.
+A: We design and implement DNA structures that are organized on patterned surfaces and assemble into 3D networks that exhibit the highest possible contact area for electron donor and acceptor molecules in self-assembled energy conversion devices.

-2. Custom-tailored photonic crystals built from lattices of DNA origami structures will control the flow of light.
-We designed and characterized a variety of 3D DNA origami crystals and can now reliably silicify these structures.
+B: Custom-tailored photonic crystals built from lattices of DNA origami structures will control the flow of light.

-3. We intend to observe “Dirac plasmons” in DNA-assembled particle lattices.
+C: We create topologically protected edge states in DNA-assembled particle lattices.
 Such topologically protected states are sought after for the coherent and loss-less propagation of information.
-Together with objectives 2 we here intend to develop new building blocks for next-generation all-optical circuits.